 For patients who are not able to lose weight with conservative measures, a bariatric surgery consult may be helpful.
 There is evidence showing that appropriate weight loss surgery can significantly lower the risk of diabetes and heart disease.
 (Level II)

 Several studies show that if there is early intervention before the onset of fibrosis, the prognosis is excellent.
 However, if the treatment is delayed, and end-stage liver disease develops, the prognosis is poor.
-In order to reduce the morbidity of fatty liver, evidence suggests that one should adopt an aggressive multidisciplinary strategy for managing obesity, diabetes, and the metabolic syndrome.
+In order to reduce the morbidity of fatty liver, evidence suggests that one should adopt an aggressive an interprofessional strategy for managing obesity, diabetes, and the metabolic syndrome.
 (Level V)

 |||Brunt EM,Janney CG,Di Bisceglie AM,Neuschwander-Tetri BA,Bacon BR, Nonalcoholic steatohepatitis: a proposal for grading and staging the histological lesions.
 The American journal of gastroenterology.
 1999 Sep; [PubMed PMID: 10484010]|